Monitoring Employee Internet Use In The Workplace

 This judgement will have particular impact on public sector employers who must comply with human rights regulations but it is also relevant to private sector employers bearing in mind that staff policies are always drafted to take into consideration such rights.

-The Information Commissioner have advised employers to encourage workers to mark messages as ‘private’ or ‘personal’.
+The Information Commissioner has advised employers to encourage workers to mark messages as ‘private’ or ‘personal’.
 This will enable employees to protect certain communications and warn employers not to open them unless there is a good reason for doing so.

 In most cases, if an employer fails to warn their employees that communications are being monitored, the employees may expect privacy of such communications.
-Employers should therefore provide a warning to their employees and have it documented in their policies in order to avoid disputes about whether or not the employee was aware of it.
+Employers should, therefore, provide a warning to their employees and have it documented in their policies in order to avoid disputes about whether or not the employee was aware of it.